mlocati/ocsp/README.md

 ## Exceptions

-Problems may arise While loading the certificates, creating the request body for the OCSP Responder, analyzing the response from the OCSP Responder.
+Problems may arise while loading the certificates, creating the request body for the OCSP Responder, analyzing the response from the OCSP Responder.
 To catch these errors, you can enclose your code within try/catch statements:

 ```php